PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 cases.

-It is recommended to skim `test/taylorize.jl`, which implements different cases, including uses of `local` for internal parameters.
+It is recommended to skim `test/taylorize.jl`, which implements different cases, including uses of `local` for internal parameters, which in some cases adds some performance.

 Please report any problems you may encounter.